 Large diameter mirrors will use more support points (9, 18, 27, 54, etc.) and in theory have the potential to maintain the same optical surface quality as the 6” baseline mirror that only needs a simple 3-point support.
 However, more complex mirror mounts, by their very nature, are more prone to errors, including human errors; design and/or implementation errors.
 As greater and greater numbers of axial support points are used behind the mirror, the mechanics of how that more complex kinematic support is accomplishing the goal are critical.
 Lateral support, often done at the outer edge, also becomes more difficult and can be a deep topic in an of itself for larger diameter mirrors.

-A lightweigt mirrors set up a domino effect for the rest of the opto-mechanical system.
+A Quartz lightweigt mirror set up a domino effect for the rest of the opto-mechanical system.
 The mirror supporting structure does not need to be as heavy, which in turn means the backplates not need to be as heavy, reducing weight of the main instrument structure as well.
 This reduces the mass carried by the mount and can lead to great performance and/or the use of less expensive mountings; off-the-shelf products for example.
 Secondary mirrors can show just s much mechanical performance improvement as primary mirror.

 How do lower mass mirrors affect the performance of the telescope?

 The numerous thermal and optical performance benefits outlined previously benefit the mirror itself.
 The purpose of the telescope structure is to hold the mirrors a set axial distance from each other, as well as trying to maintain a tight optical alignment tolerance; keeping the optics fixed in 3D space to tight tolerances.
 Maintaining these two criteria to very small scales is a monumental challenge and makes telescopes deceptively complex.